-Dynamic Dental, P.L.L.C. provides dental bridges on Staten Island.
-Call us today at 718-984-7162 to schedule your appointment.
+Dynamic Dental, P.L.L.C., provides dental bridges in Staten Island, NY Call 718-984-7162 to learn more and schedule your appointment.

 Traditional Dental Bridge

 The most common type of dental bridge is the traditional dental bridge.
 The healthy teeth at each end of the run of missing teeth are contoured and prepared to accept the crowns.
 Anchored on your own natural teeth, a traditional dental bridge is strong, stable and functional.